antogc/antaeus/README.md

 Logs could be processed by a stack like ELK (ElasticSearch, Logstash and Kibana).

-For metrics, a system based on Prometheus and Grafana.
+For metrics, a stack based on Prometheus and Grafana.

 <ins> Circuit breaker </ins>

 The Payment provider is an external service that could be overloaded by our system.
 To protect it, we could add a circuit breaker.
+The circuit breaker will be activated when the provider starts failing, from that moment it will return a pre-configured response, at some time, it willa allow some new calls to the provider, if the response is correct the circuit will be deactivated, allowing new requests to be performed.

 <ins> Code quality </ins>

-Keeping the code quality is capital for whatever development process.
+Keeping a high level of code quality is capital for whatever development process.
-I would suggest using tools to check the code quality, like a linter for local development and sonar for full analyses.
+I would suggest using tools to check the code quality, like a linter for local development (klint) and a platform for full automated analyses (SonarQube).

-Time spent: 6 hours

 ### Conclusions

-I have to recognize that I have enjoyed it a lot, but it's been challenging.
+I have to recognize that I have enjoyed that challenge a lot, but it was not as easy as I expected initially.

 On one side, programming with Kotlin, such a really great language!
 Initially I barely knew some basic concepts, but now I strongly want to continue the travel of becoming an expert in kotlin!.

-On the other side, the business context, I have never worked before with processes related with payments, it is not easy providing a secure context for that kind of processes.
+On the other side, the business context, I have never worked before with processes related with payments, and it is not easy providing a secure context for that kind of processes.
 For the challenge I have tried to provide a close-to-real solution but inside the context of a challenge.
 I have relied on my experience to provide an effective solution.
 I hope I got it.

-Regarding the readme, just to mention that I have tried to translate the whole process since I started with the Kotlin documentation until the final phase.
+Regarding the readme, just to mention that I have tried to tell the whole process since I started with the Kotlin documentation until the final phase.
 I hope it is not too heavy for the reader.

 Finally, a summary of the time spent for the challenge:
 * Learning Kotlin: 6-8 hours
-* Analysis and design: 2 hours
+* Analysis and design: 1-2 hours
 * Initial prototype: 6 hours
 * Second evolution: asynchronous and pagination: 6 hours
 * Final improvements: 4 hours.